 Stop the crisis of preventable blindness

 Canada has a vision health care crisis and we have to act now.
-This is the finding of the new Cost of Vision Loss & Blindness in Canada Report and The Impact of COVID-19 Report on Eye Health (Addendum) published in 2021 and 2022.
+This is the finding of two reports, The Cost of Vision Loss & Blindness in Canada Report and The Impact of COVID-19 Report on Eye Health (Addendum) published in 2021 and 2022.
 Here are some of the major findings from the reports:

 Over 8 million Canadians are living with an eye disease that puts them at risk of blindness and 1.2 million Canadians are living with vision loss.
 But this can be prevented.
 If diagnosed early 3 out of 4 people could stabilize their sight with treatments available today.